masonNick/InternetSecurity/README.md

   - These private use SSL certificates allows a given user protection to various attacks from hackers, including at least a "Man in the Middle Attack."
   #### There will be five steps that I will attempt to follow:
       - Step 1: Create a RSA Keypair.
-      - Step 2: Extract the Private Key into an “httpd” Folder
+      - Step 2: Extract the Private Key
       - Step 3: Creating a “Certificate Signing Request”, also known as a CSR file.
       - Step 4: Creating the “.crt” File.
 This is also called a certificate file.
       - Step 5: Configuring Apache to use the files created in this exercise.